idsinge/hiaudio_webapp/README.md

 5. Do the following asjustment: https://gitlab.telecom-paris.fr/idsinge/hiaudio/musicplatform_mgmt/-/wikis/SOURCE-CODE/Changes-at-waveform-playlist.
 See `Note 5`.
 6. `npm run dev`
 7. Open `https://localhost:80/index.html`.
 In Chrome it may require to apply rule at `Note 4`.
 For HTTP see `Notes 2 and 3`.
 8. To build a new version for backend repo, run the command `npm run build` and the sources will be placed at `public` folder (https://gitlab.telecom-paris.fr/idsinge/hiaudio/musicplatform_mgmt/-/tree/main/public).
-See `Note 6` to make it easy to debug.
+See `Note 6` to make it easy to debug. **IMPORTANT**: Remove the content of the `public` folder before running  `npm run build` command

 #### NOTES: